joetime/TableToCSV/README.md

 Script to convert a table into a CSV file on the client side via javascript in a way that is Sofa King simple for developers and users.

-My philosophy is that there's no need for a trip the server with separate code to handle this... the data is already right there in front of the user!
+IMO there's no need for a trip the server with separate code to handle this... the data is already right there in front of the user!
 It just needs to be formatted and served in a nice package.

 GOALS: